VeritechConsulting/veritech-trigger-framework/README.md

 # Veritech Trigger Framework
-A minimal Apex trigger framework for Salesforce that is packed with functionality.
+A lightweight Apex trigger framework for Salesforce that is packed with functionality.

 ## How to install
 Simply, copy the class `BaseTriggerHandler` (and associated `BaseTriggerHandlerTest`) to your org and you are ready to start using the trigger framework!